slapz/frckl-init-wordpress/README.md

 It includes a default database dump, local/remote configuration for dandelion and all the fun and best practices from html5boilerplate etc. I heavily use compass and grunt, have a look at the folder wp-content/themes/theme.
-Most pages I do are in german, thus the whole german stuff is included/hardcoded and activated.
+Most pages I do are in german, thus the whole german stuff is included (hardcoded) and activated.

 The database dump is in wp-content - be sure to delete it after importing.
 Default base/home-URL is http://wordpress.dev, search and replace before importing if you